AllureOfTheStars/Allure/README.md

     cabal install Allure

-For a more current snapshot, download the source from [github] [3] and run Cabal from the main directory
+For a more current snapshot, install a matching recent snapshot of the LambdaHack library, download the game source from [github] [3] and run 'cabal install' from the main directory.

-    cabal install

-The best frontend (keyboard support and colours) is gtk, but if needed, you may compile the game binary with one of the terminal frontends using Cabal flags, e.g,

-    cabal install -fvty

-To use a crude bot for testing the game, you have to compile with the standard input/output frontend, as follows

-    cabal install -fstd

-and run the bot, for example, in the following way

-    DumbBot 42 20000000 | Allure > /tmp/log

-You may wish to tweak the game configuration file to let the bot play longer, e.g., by making the dungeon much deeper, as in the supplied config.bot.

 Further information